gvwilson/thirdbit/src/fiction/iffy/index.md

 or those that followed it.
 Finally,
 several hours later,
-whoever or whatever was monitoring Sandrine told Sergeant Vassilenko to stop.
+whoever or whatever was monitoring Sandrine told the sergeant to stop.
 "How are you doing?" he asked
 as he undid the straps and handed her a bottle of water.